 The average consumer plans to spend around $738 on Black Friday, down from $801 according to a recent RetailMeNot survey of 1000+ consumers and 200+ senior retail marketing leaders.

-Smaller budgets and less time to sell mean that not only is there added pressure, there’s more noise and competition than ever.
-In order to cut through the cacophony, you’ll need a marketing campaign that both stands out and converts.
+In order to cut through the cacophony of ads, you’ll need a marketing campaign that both stands out and converts.

 Whether you’re putting together a last-minute campaign or looking to optimize a campaign you’ve already got set up, we have five strategies to help you make the most of your Black Friday marketing bucks.